 But what do you include, if you’re straight out of school or have no experience in the position you’re applying for?

-Whether you’re applying for your first job or your tenth, a cover letter is the perfect way to introduce yourself to the employer before you’ve even met them.
+Whether you’re applying for your first job or your tenth, a cover letter is a perfect way to introduce yourself to the employer before you’ve even met them.
 Additionally, they’re important in providing essential information to employers who might need clarification on some details in your resume.
 Use it as a way to explain gaps in your employment, multiple employers in short periods of times, or why you’re applying for jobs outside of where you live – let them know you’re aware you have to move and have the means to do so.

 So how do you write a cover letter?